Foreign relations of the European Union: History

 Map of European Union diplomatic missions:

 The High Authority of the European Coal and Steel Community (ECSC), the EU's predecessor, opened its first mission in London in 1955, three years after non-EU countries began to accredit their missions in Brussels to the Community.
 The US had been a fervent supporter of the ECSC's efforts from the beginning, and Secretary of State Dean Acheson sent Jean Monnet a dispatch in the name of President Truman confirming full US diplomatic recognition of the ECSC.
 A US ambassador to the ECSC was accredited soon thereafter, and he headed the second overseas mission to establish diplomatic relations with the Community institutions.

 The number of delegates began to rise in the 1960s following the merging of the executive institutions of the three European Communities into a single Commission.
 Until recently some states had reservations accepting that EU delegations held the full status of a diplomatic mission.
 Article 20 of the Maastricht Treaty requires the Delegations and the Member States' diplomatic missions to "co-operate in ensuring that the common positions and joint actions adopted by the Council are complied with and implemented".

 As part of the process of establishment of the European External Action Service envisioned in the Lisbon Treaty, on 1 January 2010 all former European Commission delegations were renamed European Union delegations and by the end of the month 54 of the missions were transformed into embassy-type missions that employ greater powers than the regular delegations.
 These upgraded delegations have taken on the role previously carried out by the national embassies of the member state holding the rotating Presidency of the Council of the European Union and merged with the independent Council delegations around the world.
-Through this the EU delegations take on the role of co-ordinating national embassies and speaking for the EU as a whole, not just the commission.
+Through this the EU delegations take on the role of coordinating national embassies and speaking for the EU as a whole, not just the commission.

 The first delegation to be upgraded was the one in Washington D.C., the new joint ambassador was João Vale de Almeida who outlined his new powers as speaking for both the Commission and Council presidents, and member states.
 He would be in charge where there was a common position but otherwise, on bilateral matters, he would not take over from national ambassadors.